The One-Straw Revolution

 I’m no expert on farming, but a lot of Fukuoka’s suggestions seemed to make sense to me.
 The Hebrew Scriptures address our stewardship of the earth and call us to care for this world and cultivate it.
 The Law required Israel to farm in a way that preserved the fertility of the soil without exhausting it (Leviticus 25:4-5; 25:11).

 Fukuoka’s teachings are full of Eastern religious concepts, and he certainly doesn’t hold a Christian worldview.
 One cannot accept his teachings uncritically.
-And yet we can’t dismiss all his teachings either.
-We can acknowledge that our approaches to farming and life rely too much on artificial methods, and that our attempts to improve things through pesticides, pharmaceuticals, and technology leads to unintended problems.
+However, we cannot overlook the significance of his teachings.
+We can acknowledge that our approaches to farming and life rely too much on artificial methods, and that our attempts to improve things through pesticides, pharmaceuticals, and technology lead to unintended problems.
 We can grow in our appreciation of the complex ecosystems that God has placed all around us.

 We can’t accept everything Fukuoka teaches, but I do believe he’s on to something.